 Note: Look out for floating logs and exercise caution when navigating.

 Largemouth Bass fishing on Rodman has been steady, with some reports of quality fish.
-FWC biologist captured five trophy bass in a few days of sampling in February and March, with the biggest one weighing in at 12 pounds.
-As the water temperature increases, Largemouth Bass will head to deep water (river channel) in the stump fields.
+With the water temperatures this warm, Largemouth Bass will be in the deep water (river channel) in the stump fields.
 Carolina-rigged soft plastics and deep diving crank baits are baits of choice.
 Anglers may also try drifting or trolling live shiners in the stump fields on both sides of the barge canal in the pool area.
 Artificial lures such as spinner baits and soft jerk baits retrieved along the stumps should also provide some action.
 In the Orange Springs area, live shiners floated under overhanging vegetation in the river channel should produce some good catches of Largemouth Bass.
 Deep diving crank baits fished along the river channel and flipping crawdads or lizards in the vegetation are worth trying.
 Bream anglers should fish around stumps using grass shrimp, crickets and worms.
 Bluegill are caught throughout the reservoir; however, the Kenwood to Orange Springs area generally seems to be the best.
 For Redbreast Sunfish, fish the riverine section of the reservoir (Orange Springs to Eureka).
 Small beetle-spins and worms work well.
 Finally, look for stocky Warmouth between Orange Springs and Cypress Bayou using worms and grass shrimp to get the best results.